Create Goal Rulesets

 Count

-Counts the number of aggregation fields (of the lead/activity/opportunity), to calculate the achieved goal value.
+Counts the number of aggregation fields (of the lead/activity/opportunity), to calculate the achieved value.

 All Data Types